 In Kenya, poverty has been on the increase.
-For instance in 1994 the welfare monitoring survey estimated the poverty index at about 47.2% while in 2004 it was estimated at about 56%.
+In 1994 the welfare monitoring survey estimated the poverty index at about 47.2% while in 2004 it was estimated at about 56%.
 This is against government of Kenya's commitment at the time of independence in 1963, to fight illiteracy, disease, ignorance and poverty with a view to eradicate them and achieve sustainable development.
-A policy on poverty reduction was stated in sessional paper No. 10 of 1965 on African socialism and its application to planning in Kenya, (GOK, 1999; Republic of Kenya, 1999).
+A policy on poverty reduction was stated in a sessional paper No. 10 of 1965 on

+African socialism and its application to planning in Kenya, (GOK, 1999; Republic of Kenya, 1999).
 Several National development plans, sessional papers, presidential commissions, Task forces and studies in Kenya have ever addressed the issue of poverty, (Republic of Kenya, 1999).
 To date poverty is still a challenge and it is recognized as a major threat to a very significant section of Kenyan society including education.
+This study was therefore intended to determine the effects of poverty on the academic performance of learners in Garsen central zone, Garsen division, Tana Deltal district of Kenya.

-1.2 Statement of the problem
+1.1 Statement of the problem